Updated August 28, 2023

 Introduction to After Effects Tools

-After Effects is a part of Adobe Creative Cloud and it is known for VFX and 3D artists, motion graphics, and animators workflows because it provides a wide range of tools which can be adjusted for a huge span of tasks from easy lower-thirds titles and texts to complete 3-dimensional stereo compositing for movies.
-As soon as you drag a video to the After Effects workspace or produce a composition, the tools in the tool panel present in the topmost part of the After Effects software window becomes accessible.
+After Effects is a part of Adobe Creative Cloud, and it is known for VFX and 3D artists, motion graphics, and animators workflows because it provides a wide range of tools which can be adjusted for a huge span of tasks from easy lower-thirds titles and texts to complete 3-dimensional stereo compositing for movies.
+As soon as you drag a video to the After Effects workspace or produce a composition, the tools in the tool panel present in the topmost part of the After Effects software window become accessible.

 After Effects Tools Panel